-- 1.Why LINE is the most popular messenger app in Japan and how to use it for online ad campaigns
+- 1.Why LINE is the most popular social media app in Japan and how to use it for online ad campaigns

 - 2.How to use LINE Ads for businesses targeting mobile users in Japan